xiangqian122/matsdp/README.md

 ## Tests

-To run the tests, please run the runtests.py.
+To run the tests, please run the runtests.py in the "tests" directory.